The best way to explain the workflow of compression-only bedding for structural areas is by showing it in a simple example.

 To activate the bedding in the material, check the box “Activate” in the top left corner within the “Bedding” tab.

-The relevant input to achieve a tension or compression-only bedding in the non-linear analysis can be found in the section “Bedding constants and stresses”.
+The relevant input to achieve a tension or compression-only bedding in the non-linear analysis can be found in the sections “Stiffness and mass” and “Axial strength”.

 1 Elastic constant